-Daisy Keech & Abby Rao Ripped Daisy Dukes & Tiny Bikinis On The Beach In Latest Instagram Post
+Daisy Keech & Abby Rao Wear Ripped Daisy Dukes & Tiny Bikinis On The Beach In Latest Instagram Post

 Daisy’s look featured a triangle-shaped, pink bikini top with butterflies all over the fabric.
 Pink strings tied loosely around her shoulders and back, causing her cleavage to fall out of the cups.
 In addition, a bit of sideboob was on display.

 The top also featured strings on the bottom that tied in an X shape across Daisy’s waist, which drew attention to her hourglass figure.
-She paired the top with distressed denim that came up high above her hips and cut off at her thighs.
+She paired the top with distressed denim shorts that came up high above her hips and cut off at her thighs.
 In addition, she added a coral-colored zip-up hoodie, which was left open and pooled around her elbows as she frolicked in the sand.

 Abby, meanwhile, rocked a similar pair of incredibly short Daisy Dukes, but she opted to style them with a white, demi-cut bikini top.
 The low-cut top featured a bow in the middle and scooping sides, so a fair amount of cleavage and sideboob were on show.